-Before joining the firm, Ezra served as law clerk to the Honorable Richard D. Bennett of the United States District Court for the District of Maryland.
+Ezra is a permanent member of the Fourth Circuit Judicial Counsel.
+Before joining the firm, he served as law clerk to the Honorable Richard D. Bennett of the United States District Court for the District of Maryland.

 Recognized in Chambers USA, Insurance, Maryland, 2018